kthpanor/vlxman/_sources/docs/uv-vis.md

 The polarizability is complex and calculated with a damping term, $\hbar \gamma$, associated with the inverse finite lifetime of the excited states.
 The default program setting for this parameter is 0.124 eV (or 0.004556 a.u.).

+The resulting values for $\sigma(\omega)$ are presented in atomic units and can be converted to the SI unit of m$^2$ by multiplying with a factor of $a_0^2$.

-The arbitrary frequency region is specified together with a requested frequency resolution.
+The arbitrary frequency region is specified in the input file together with a requested frequency resolution.

 ```
 @jobs